 Awe is the magnificent emotion we feel in response to things so infinite and magical, they defy our existing paradigms and perceptions of reality.
 Awe brings us to our knees, humbled and grateful, and there comes a deep cathartic recognition that the sacred spirit infusing everything around us, is the same sacred spirit within ourselves.

-We love to invite you take precious time out from your busy life to deep dive into an awe-inspiring immersion of pristine wilderness, where we will walk silently in the African bush for hours each day, at times interpreting the intimacies of nature’s behaviour, and drawing upon Mother Nature’s teachings in consciousness-expanding sessions between the walks.
+We invite you take precious time out from your busy life to deep dive into an awe-inspiring immersion of pristine wilderness, where we will explore land on foot where our ancestors have been evolving for 2,5 million years.

 The private Pafuri concession – within the world-famous Kruger National Park – lies in a vast, almost inaccessible triangle of wilderness between the Limpopo and Luvuvhu rivers, along South Africa’s north-eastern frontier.
 Between them, the two great valleys embrace one of Africa’s most spectacular landscapes, with mountains and gorges in the west giving way to plains, pans, baobabs and fever tree forests in the east.